-Except for resolutions and memorials that concern the business of either house, in 2019 resolutions and memorials must be requested by the 85th day of session (March 29, 2019) and introduced by the 90th day of the session (April 3, 2019).
+Except for resolutions and memorials that concern the business of either chamber, resolutions and memorials must be requested by the 87th calendar day of the session and introduced by the 90th calendar day of the session.

 Yes, in addition to bill request deadlines, there are bill introduction deadlines.

-One of your first three bills requested must be “prefiled” – that is, given to the House or Senate front desk staff five calendar days before the first day of the legislative session for introduction on the first day of session – for the 2019 legislative session, that deadline is December 28, 2018.
-The other two of your first three bills must be introduced by January 8, 2019 for the Senate or January 11, 2019 for the House.
-All remaining bills (normally the last two of the five bill requests allotted to each member) must be introduced by January 22, 2019 in the Senate and January 25, 2019 in the House.
+One of your first three bills requested must be "prefiled" – that is, given to the House or Senate front desk staff five calendar days before the first day of the legislative session for introduction on the first day of session.
+The other two of your first three bills must be introduced by the third calendar day of session for the Senate or the seventh calendar day of session for the House.
+All remaining bills (normally the last two of the five bill requests allotted to each member) must be introduced by the 17th calendar day in the Senate and the 22nd calendar day in the House.